-Like many Japanese temples it goes by several names which can be confusing.
-In English it’s generally the golden pavilion temple.
+Like many Japanese temples, it goes by several names which can be confusing.
+It’s generally referred to as the golden pavilion in English.
 In Japanese that translates as Kinkaku-ji which is what it is usually identified as on tourist maps.
 The official name though is Rokuon-ji which literally means the deer garden temple although we’ve not seen deer in the garden here, Miyajima or Nara are good spots if you specifically want to see that.

 The Golden Pavilion is just one of the major buildings within the temple complex.
 It was fortunate to escape fire during the Onin War (1467-1477) when the rest of the original buildings in the complex were destroyed.
 It wasn’t so fortunate in 1950 when a novice monk set it on fire destroying the building and an original statue of Ashikaga Yoshimitsu.
 It was only the fast action by other monks that saved many of the other treasures inside.
-It was a tragedy on many levels as the young monk was suffering schizophrenia and attempted suicide the same night.
+It was a tragedy on many levels as the young monk was suffering from schizophrenia and attempted to take his own life that same night.

-In 1955 the pavilion was rebuilt in the original position and style although there is some debate on whether the original gold leaf work was quite as extensive as it is now.
+In 1955 the pavilion was rebuilt in its original position and style although there is still some debate on whether the original gold leaf work was quite as extensive as it is now.

 The design of Kinkaku-ji

 The structure of the golden pavilion brings together 3 architectural styles in harmony, one on each of the three tiers.
 You can’t enter the pavilion but you can see some of the icons in the bottom level through the open shutters.
 It’s built on the edge of Kyoko-chi (the mirror pond) and from many angles appears to float on the pond.
 In the right light the temple has a perfect mirror reflection in the lake.
 We saw this on our spring visit but in winter the ice floating in the pond broke up the reflection.